 Limited availability of spectrum for on-board communications gives rise to congestion and interference.
 Consideration of this issue at ITU is of utmost importance as well as developing new techniques for communication in this band.

 Overview of the Current and Future Voice and Data Communication Technologies

 Radio communication technologies are characterized by performance parameters that include range, bandwidth, latency, and the need for infrastructure.

-The tables below list, in the column headings, the communications techniques that are presently available for maritime voice and data communications.
-It also includes some techniques which may become available in the short to medium term.
-Separate tables are provided for ship-to-shore and for ship-to-ship communications.

-Six geographical regions are listed at the left column, defined by the ranges of a selection from the available communications technologies.
-The GMDSS sea areas, which approximately correspond, are also noted in the second column.

-The suggested most likely candidates for voice and data communications, for e-Navigation, in each of the six geographical areas are indicated by yellow colour, with ‘E’ for existing technologies, and ‘F’ for future technologies or technologies currently not widely used in the maritime domain.

 Table 2 – Overview of Communications Technologies